 Coreference resolution is the task of identifying and linking all expressions within a text that refer to the same real-world entity, such as a person, object, or concept.
 Using Spark NLP, it is possible to perform many NLP applications, including text understanding, information extraction, and question answering.

 Coreference resolution is the task of identifying and linking all expressions within a text that refer to the same real-world entity, such as a person, object, or concept.
-In practical terms, coreference resolution involves analyzing a text and identifying all expressions that refer to a specific entity, such as “he,” “she,” “it,” or “they.”
+In practical terms, the coreference resolution NLP technique involves analyzing a text and identifying all expressions that refer to a specific entity, such as “he,” “she,” “it,” or “they.”
 Once these expressions are identified, they are linked together to form a “coreference chain,” which represents all the different ways in which that entity is referred to in the text.

 For example, given the sentence, “John went to the store.
 He bought some groceries,” ; a coreference resolution model would identify that “John” and “He” both refer to the same entity and produce a cluster of coreferent mentions.